- What is a general election?

 Elections Manitoba provides many options for voters who will have difficulty voting on Election Day.
 Some of this information is available under Advanced Voting, Accessibility Services and Options, and Absentee Voting.

-You can get involved in an election campaign by contacting a candidate or a political party.
-Most candidates seek volunteers and financial contributions in order to promote their candidacy.
+You can participate in an election campaign by contacting a candidate or a political party.
+Most candidates seek volunteers, sign locations, and financial contributions in order to promote their candidacy.

 A person must be a Canadian citizen over the age of 18 who has lived in Manitoba for at least six months in order to be eligible to become a candidate.
 Elections Manitoba outlines various other requirements, including the need to gather at least 100 signatures from residents within the electoral division.
 Prospective candidates had until 1:00 pm on March 29th to submit all requirements to Elections Manitoba to become an official candidate for the 2016 Provincial Election.